 Crime Reduction and Personal Safety

 The Eisteddfod and Maes B are by and large peaceful events, yet some crime does unfortunately occur.

 The most common crime is theft, and this can be from about your person or from tents.
-Property lock-ups are provided, security staff and stewards patrol the site and CCTV cameras are employed – both on and off site – for crime prevention purposes.
+Security staff and stewards patrol the site and CCTV cameras are employed – both on and off site – for crime prevention purposes.

 You can help yourself by following the advice below.
 Don’t let criminals spoil your enjoyment by committing crime against you or your friends.

 – Lock and empty your vehicles.
 Leave the glove compartment open and conspicuously empty.
 Remove valuables and rub out ‘suction’ marks on windscreens where a suction holder would hold a sat nav.
 Thieves actually look for these round marks so they can assess whether or not to break in, in the hope your Satnav is in the vehicle.
 Remove your Satnav from the car and use one of the lockers on site to safely store it.